 Both the lease component and non-lease component are earned by the passage of time.
-Since lessor accounting remains largely unchanged from previous U.S. GAAP, upon adoption of ASC 842, the timing and recognition of earnings from time charter contracts to which the Company is party did not change from prior policy, with the exception of ballast bonuses which were recognized during the ballast leg while they are now deferred and recognized over time during the charter period.
-The performance obligations in a time charter contract are recognized on a straight-line basis over the term of the respective time charter agreements, beginning when the vessel is delivered to the charterer until it is redelivered back to the Company, and is recorded in "Time charter revenue" in the consolidated statements of operations for the years ended December 31, 2017, 2018 and 2019.
+The performance obligations in a time charter contract are recognized on a straight-line basis over the term of the respective time charter agreements, beginning when the vessel is delivered to the charterer until it is redelivered back to the Company, and are recorded in "Time charter revenue" in the consolidated statements of operations for the years ended December 31, 2018, 2019 and 2020.
+Time charter agreements may include ballast bonus payments made by the charterer which serve as compensation for the ballast trip of the vessel to the delivery port, which are deferred and also recognized on a straight-line basis over the charter period.

 Voyage charter agreements are considered service contracts that fall under the provisions of ASC 606, because the Company as the shipowner retains the control over the operation of the vessel such as directing the routes taken or the vessel speed.
 The Company considered the provisions of ASC 842 and determined that its voyage charter agreements do not contain a lease because the charterer under such contracts does not have the right to control the use of the vessel since the Company, as the ship-owner, retains control over the operations of the vessel, provided also that the terms are pre-determined and any change requires the Company's consent.
 The Company accounts for a voyage charter when all the following criteria are met: (i) the parties to the contract have approved the contract in the form of a written charter agreement or fixture recap and are committed to perform their respective obligations, (ii) the Company can identify each party's rights regarding the services to be transferred, (iii) the Company can identify the payment terms for the services to be transferred, (iv) the charter agreement has commercial substance (that is, the risk, timing, or amount of the future cash flows is expected to change as a result of the contract) and (v) it is probable that the Company will collect substantially all of the consideration to which it will be entitled in exchange for the services that will be transferred to the charterer.
 The Company has determined that there is one single performance obligation for each of its voyage contracts, which is to provide the charterer with an integrated transportation service within a specified time period.
 In addition, the Company has concluded that a contract for a voyage charter meets the criteria to recognize revenue over time because the charterer simultaneously receives and consumes the benefits of the Company's performance as the Company performs.
-Therefore, since the Company's performance obligation under each voyage contract is met evenly as the voyage progresses, revenue is recognized on a straight line basis over the voyage days from the loading of cargo to its discharge.
+Therefore, since the Company's performance obligation under each voyage contract is met evenly as the voyage progresses, revenue is recognized on a straight-line basis over the voyage days from the loading of cargo to its discharge.
 The majority of revenue from voyage charter agreements is usually collected in advance.

-Demurrage income is included in Voyage charter revenues, represents revenue earned from the charterer when loading or discharging time exceeded the stipulated time in the voyage charter agreement and is recognized when earned and collection is reasonably assured.
-Demurrage income for the years ended December 31, 2017, 2018 and 2019 was not material.
+Demurrage income, which is included in Voyage charter revenues, represents revenue earned from the charterer when loading or discharging time exceeded the stipulated time in the voyage charter agreement and is recognized when earned and collection is reasonably assured.
+Demurrage income for the years ended December 31, 2018, 2019 and 2020 was not material.